Israeli Elections 2019/2020 Version Three

 About this Section- by Marc Schulman

-This is part two of the Israeli Elections of 2019.
-Israel and specifically Prime Minister Netanyahu has called a redo.
-All that happened in version 1 in the previous page are relevant, but it is a new election and as such things may turn out very differently, or maybe not.
+This is part three of the Israeli Elections of 2019 or Elections 2020.
+Israel and specifically Prime Minister Netanyahu has called a second redo.
+All that happened in version 1and 2 in the previous pages are relevant, but it is a new election and as such things may turn out very differently, or maybe not.